alumae/kaldi-offline-transcriber/README.md

   * 16.5 minutes with 4 threads (1.9x realtime)

 The lattice rescoring part that is very memory intensive is executed in a single thread.
-So, if your server has many cores but relatively little memory (say 16 cores and 16 GB), you can set `nthreads = 5`, and use up to 3 parallel decoding processes (e.g., using a queue system, such as Sun Grid Engine).
+So, if your server has many cores but relatively little memory (say 16 cores and 16 GB RAM), you can set `nthreads = 5`, and use up to 3 parallel decoding processes (e.g., using a queue system, such as Sun Grid Engine).
+This way, the total memory consumption should never exceed 16 GB, and the decoding happens in ~1.5x realtime.